resa89/pridentifier/README.md

 ### Load data

-In the Data tab of the Pridentifier, you can load the data of classes you want to learn from.
+In the Data tab of the Pridentifier, you can load the data of classes you want to analyze.

 <img align="center" src="img/screenshots/01a_data.png">

-Select the top folder with one folder for each class (printer) with one or more images (prints) to load the testset.
+Select the top folder with one folder for each class (printer) with one or more images (prints) to load the train set.
 You can test it with the img/example/id-testset folder of this repository.

 <img align="center" src="img/screenshots/01b_data_load.png">

-After loading all images, the app tells you how much images it could find per class (printer) and into how many segments it can be split given the configured segment width/height before loading the data.
+After loading all images, the app tells you how much images it could find per class (printer) and into how many segments those could be split given the configured segment width/height before the data was loaded.

 <img align="center" src="img/screenshots/01c_data_loaded.png">